 If you want to train effectively, it is important to understand how your body works.
 Training zones are a good example of how knowledge about your body can immediately improve your training effectiveness.
 If you want to train your endurance capacity for instance, you need to train in the right training zones to get those results.

-I personally experienced that performing the test is very easy.
-I received a PDF file that explained everything about the test protocol which contains 4 intervals: 20 seconds, 3 minutes, 6 minutes, 12 minutes.
-I chose to do the intervals at my smart trainer (indoor), but you can do them anywhere if you have a power meter.
+I personally experienced that performing the INSCYD test is very easy.
+I received a PDF file that explained everything about the test protocol, which contains 4 intervals: 20 seconds, 3 minutes, 6 minutes, 12 minutes.
+I chose to do the intervals on my smart trainer (indoor), but you can do them anywhere, as long as you have a power meter.
 INSCYD did recommend to do all 4 intervals in the same conditions: indoor/outdoor, same bike, same power meter.

 The Power-Performance Decoder is like a remote controller, and nowadays crucial to give us coaches an insight in the riders their actual level.Coach of Mathieu van de Poel and Team Alpecin FENIX, Kristof de Kegel

 I personally chose to spread the intervals over 2 days.
 You could also combine them in one protocol which will cost you less than 90 minutes.
 At day one I did a 3-minute interval in the afternoon.
 At the same day I also performed a 6-minute interval in the evening.
 The next day I performed a 12 minute and a 20 seconds interval.

 As mentioned before, you will get the same results – and more – as in a professional lab.
 The PPD takes into account your body composition.
 It also takes into account that men and women are physiologically different.
 I will dive into some of these results deeper in upcoming articles, but let’s have an overall look.